huahanqi/big-data-analytics-hw1/README.md

 ## Packages and Tools

-I used pyspark for this assignment.
-Specifically, I took advantage of two different librarys in spark for this assignment.
-First, I used the MapReduce approach to solve this problem (See map_reduce_style.py).
-In particular, I wrote RDD-based code that mimics the map and reduce steps in traditional Hadoop.
-Moreover, I realized that spark provides a cleaner and more optimized way to work with the structured dataset.
-So I adapted the DataFrame API as the second way to validate my answer (see dataframe_style.py).
-In this approach, I used APIs from pyspark.sql that allows users to query data a lot like making a sql query, where the Hadoop MapReduce is foundation underneath this APIs.
+For this assignment, I used PySpark.
+Specifically, I leveraged two different libraries within Spark.
+First, I implemented the MapReduce approach to address the problem (see map_reduce_style.py).
+This involved writing RDD-based code that mimics the traditional Hadoop MapReduce steps.
+Additionally, I explored Spark's cleaner and more optimized method for working with structured datasets by adapting the DataFrame API as a second approach to validate my results (see dataframe_style.py).
+This method utilizes APIs from pyspark.sql, allowing users to query data similarly to SQL, with Hadoop MapReduce as the underlying foundation.

 ## Code templates